Eleos: The Goddess of Mercy and Compassion

 Eleos teaches us that mercy and compassion are timeless virtues.
 Even in modern times, her symbolism encourages people to practice empathy and understanding toward others.

-How was Eleos worshipped in ancient Greece?
+How was Eleos worshiped in ancient Greece?

 Eleos was honored through prayers and altars, particularly in Athens where she had a sanctuary.
 People sought her favor to cultivate mercy in themselves and others.